 Your manner of interconnecting them is perfectly fine.
 NEC aside, many locales do not require smoke alarms to be on AFCI circuits; check your local rules.

 As for type .... "ionization" types are cheapest, and most readily available.
 They are fine for most locations.
 Most makers also make a "photoelectric" type, which is used where there are things that can cause false alarms for the ionization type .... things like the 'plume' of hot air off the furnace, cooking vapors from the kitchen, etc.

-2) CO detectors have a definite 5 year life, and will simply not work 5 years after you turn them on.
+Personally, I would not choose a combined smoke / CO detector.
+I have two basic reasons for this: 1) The placement of CO detectors is nowhere near as 'settled' as is the placement of smoke detectors, and I have little reason to think they should be placed in the same locations; and, 2) CO detectors have a definite 5 year life, and will simply not work 5 years after you turn them on.
 Smoke detectors, by comparison, are 'estimated' to last ten years (for the ionization type), and a photoelectric type might last forever (yea, right!)